 Stress can be brought on by the physical demands of your life or your job too.
 If you spend all day at your desk or have to be on your feet all day at work, you may be so physically tired by the evening that you find it hard to relax.
 Similarly, parents of very young children may find that they are exhausted by the end of the day.
 Taking a break to lie down, cuddle with your pet, go for a walk or do some stretches might help keep your energy levels up and help you relax.

-Once you have identified triggers and symptoms of stress, you can plan your strategy of how to relax body and mind when needed.
 It is very easy to do this if you have a diary or an app in which you plot out specific times during your day when you can relax.
-You can plan to try multiple active and passive relaxation techniques in the same day.
+You can plan to try multiple active and passive relaxation techniques on the same day.
 For example: do some short breathing exercises during your lunch break and take a walk on your way home from work.

 Is it ever too late to try relaxation techniques?

-If you’ve been highly stressed for extended periods of time, you might be vulnerable to a burnout.
+If you’ve been highly stressed for extended periods, you might be vulnerable to burnout.
 This could result in you falling ill, losing motivation or energy for daily tasks, or feeling emotionally drained and unable to connect with anyone.

 If you suspect an upcoming burnout, it is imperative to arrest it early before it snowballs into something bigger.
 You can only do this when you are aware of your mental health.
 You may want to change or exit the situation that is causing the high stress, or if that is not possible, take some time out to relax and realign your mind.

-- Do not take life-changing decisions during this period.
+- Do not make life-changing decisions during this period.
 You may be prone to doing something you regret later.